 A bulging disc is exactly what it sounds like; a disc that protrudes out from its normal size and shape, so it presses on a nerve, causing pain and restricting your mobility.
-The experienced doctors at the Pain Institute of Southern Arizona specialize in physical medicine and minimally invasive procedures that effectively relieve spinal pain by treating the source of the problem.
-To learn about your treatment options for a bulging disc, call one of the offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, or request an appointment online.
+The Pain Institute of Southern Arizona Tucson, Oro Valley, and Green Valley, Arizona, specializing in physical medicine and minimally invasive procedures that effectively relieve spinal pain by treating the source of the problem.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+To learn about your treatment options for a bulging disc, call the office, or schedule an appointment online.

 The discs located between each vertebra are designed to allow spinal movement, absorb shock, and help stabilize your spine.
 To do their job, they have a strong outer covering that encloses a gel-like material in the center of the disc.